RuleWorld/PyBioNetGen/docs/source/cli.rst

 Tutorial
 ========

-For a brief tutorial showing how to use the CLI on a simple BNGL model, please see :ref:`tutorials`.
+For a brief tutorial showing how to use the CLI on a simple BNGL model, please see :ref:`cli_tut`.